• Skip to main content

 When the sultan’s mother, sisters and wives moved to the Topkapi Palace, the classical palace expanded to the shores of the Marmara Sea with new buildings.
 During this period, life was limited to Historic Peninsula of Istanbul.

-Insider’s Note: If you’re curious about how Ottoman architecture evolved over time, compare the elegant simplicity of Topkapi Palace in the Old City with the European-style opulence of Dolmabahce Palace by the Bosphorus.
-These two palaces perfectly reflect the shift from classical Islamic design to 19th-century Western aesthetics—offering a fascinating glimpse into the Empire’s rapid modernization.
+Insider’s Note: To understand how Ottoman architecture evolved over time, compare the elegant simplicity of Topkapi Palace in the Old City with the European-style opulence of Dolmabahce Palace along the Bosphorus.
+Together, these two palaces clearly illustrate the Empire’s transition from classical Islamic design to 19th-century Western aesthetics, offering a fascinating glimpse into a period of rapid modernization.

 2. Bosphorus Coast Becomes Popular